Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 12 *(18m)*
 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
-You fill a creature you can see within range with the unquenched fires of Phlegethos, forcing it to make a CHAa Save.
+You fill a creature you can see within range with the unquenched fires of Phlegethos, forcing it to make a CHA  Save.
 On a failure, the target takes 5d10 Fire damage and is Cursed for the duration.
 The Cursed creature is [Charmed](conditions.md#charmed) by you and takes 5d10 Fire damage the first time each turn that it disobeys one of your commands.
 Damage dealt by this spell ignores resistance to Fire damage, and treats immunity to Fire damage as resistance.
 **Using a Higher-Level Spell Slot.** The initial damage increases by 2d10 for each spell slot level above 6.